Whoaa512/starred/README.md

 - [apache/beam](https://github.com/apache/beam) - Apache Beam is a unified programming model for Batch and Streaming data processing.
 - [google/open-location-code](https://github.com/google/open-location-code) - Open Location Code is a library to generate short codes, called "plus codes", that can be used as digital addresses where street addresses don't exist.
 - [linkedin/brooklin](https://github.com/linkedin/brooklin) - An extensible distributed system for reliable nearline data streaming at scale
 - [LibrePDF/OpenPDF](https://github.com/LibrePDF/OpenPDF) - OpenPDF is a free Java library for creating and editing PDF files with a LGPL and MPL open source license.
 OpenPDF is based on a fork of iText.
 We welcome contributions from other developers.
-Please feel free to submit pull-requests and bugreports to this GitHub repository. ⛺
+Please f
 - [shzlw/poli](https://github.com/shzlw/poli) - An easy-to-use BI server built for SQL lovers.
 Power data analysis in SQL and gain faster business insights.
 - [uber/phabricator-jenkins-plugin](https://github.com/uber/phabricator-jenkins-plugin) - Jenkins plugin to integrate with Phabricator, Harbormaster, and Uberalls
 - [cgeo/cgeo](https://github.com/cgeo/cgeo) - c:geo - The powerful Android geocaching app.
 - [sirixdb/sirix](https://github.com/sirixdb/sirix) - SirixDB is a temporal, evolutionary database system, which uses an append-only approach to store immutable revisions.
 It keeps the full history of each resource.
-Every commit stores a space-efficient snapshot through structural sharing.
-It is log-structured and never overwrites data.
-SirixDB uses a novel page-level versioning approach.
+Every commit stores a space-efficient
 - [NationalSecurityAgency/ghidra](https://github.com/NationalSecurityAgency/ghidra) - Ghidra is a software reverse engineering (SRE) framework
 - [aleksandarmilicevic/hola](https://github.com/aleksandarmilicevic/hola) - Alloy*---Higher Order Logic for Alloy
 - [awslabs/amazon-kinesis-agent](https://github.com/awslabs/amazon-kinesis-agent) - Continuously monitors a set of log files  and sends new data to the Amazon Kinesis Stream and Amazon Kinesis Firehose in near-real-time.